Updated June 2024

 Minimum focus distance

 If there’s one thing I could fault this lens for, it would be the 0.7m minimum focus distance.
-With rare exceptions, Leica is very consistent about all of their M lenses stopping at 0.7m, since this is the limit for rangefinder coupling.
-But 0.7m with a 28mm lens is very limiting in terms of magnification.
+Those without liveview may prefer this, since this is the limit for rangefinder coupling.
+But I use liveview and 0.7m with a 28mm lens is very limiting in terms of magnification.
 There were many frustrating instances where I wanted to photograph something up close (e.g. food) with this lens but couldn’t get nearly close enough.
-In contrast, the Voigtlander 28/2 ASPH (review) focuses to 0.5m, which adds significant flexibility on cameras with liveview.
-With the introduction of the 35 APO-Summicron-M, Leica has indicated they will start making lenses that focus past 0.7m, so it will be interesting to see if they release a 28mm lens with this feature.
+Buying the most recent version of this lens solves this problem, as it can focus down to 0.4m, but it’s worth noting that a new copy will set you back $5,295.

 Here’s how the 28 Summicron looks at 0.7m: